R300-AI/MTK-NeuronPilot-API-docker/README.md

 2. **Set the registry name and login to Azure Container Registry.**

-    Set your Azure Container Registry name to `registry_name` and login to Registry.
+    Set your Azure Container Registry name to `registry_name` and login to the Registry.

     ```bash
     az acr login --name <registry_name>